Where to eat in Tel Aviv | Best restaurants in Tel Aviv

 In the heart of Tel Aviv, right on the cross of the main Dizingof and Frishman street, hides a tiny tiny sabich food joint.
 This place is so small you can barely see it from the street, but luckily you can spot a long long queue of restless hungry people just waiting to get their hands on this mouth-watering sandwich.

 On the menu you have two options to choose from, one is classic sabich with fresh hot deep-fried eggplant, salads of your pick, potato and egg, hummus, tahini, and amba sauces.
 The other option is almost the same just instead of sauces you get Bulgarian cheese.
 We recommend trying both of them, its absolutely delicious.
+Due to their massive successes, Sabih Frishman opened more places around Teal-aviv and the country.

-Shlomo & Doron Hummus
+Shlomo & Doron Hummus – Where to eat in Tel Aviv

 On the menu, you can find almost all types of hummus, but hummus ful (hummus with warm lava beans) is their specialty.
 Hummus plates come in 3 different sizes S/M/B so you can pick depending on how hungry you are.
 We also recommend trying their Lahoh (Yemen pancake-like bread) to wipe your hummus plate with.
-This place doesn’t receive credit cards so bring some cash with you.
+This place doesn’t take credit cards so bring some cash with you.

 Miznon